 A person living with diabetes has so many diabetes decisions to make in an average day, on top of all other life decisions.
 It’s completely understandable and normal to feel exhausted and overwhelmed by the relentlessness of this condition.

-I also think that it is imperative that as a healthcare professional and as a person with diabetes, we understand that perfection in diabetes management does not, and cannot, exist.
+I also think that it is imperative that as healthcare professionals, we understand that perfection in diabetes management does not, and cannot, exist.
 Despite all our best efforts, we cannot do the complex, reactive job of a pancreas!

 On a personal note: what advice would you give yourself if you were starting out now in your first job?